How Long Does Crystal Meth Withdrawal Last?

-Meth, sometimes called crystal meth or ice, is a potent synthetic stimulant chemically similar to amphetamines.
-Typically, it is a white, odorless powder, but in the specific crystal meth form, it looks like shards of crystal or glass; the drug can be chunks of white, clear, or blue.
+Meth, sometimes called crystal meth or ice, is a potent synthetic stimulant chemically similar to amphetamine.
+It can come in various forms.
+Crystal meth looks like crystals, shards of glass, or bluish-white shiny rocks.

 MORE ON WITHDRAWALS:

-While none of these drugs have been specifically approved to treat withdrawal symptoms from crystal meth, they may be useful, depending on the individual.
+While none of these drugs have been approved to treat meth dependence, they may be useful, depending on the individual.